logsem/aneris/README.md

 ## Compiling

 The project maintains compatibility with Coq 8.15 and relies on `coqc` being available in your shell.
-Next, clone the external submodule dependencies using
+Clone the external git submodule dependencies using

     git submodule update --init --recursive